-1. Suppose the U.S. president is attempting to decide whether the federal government should spend more on research to find a cure for heart disease.
+Question: Suppose the U.S. president is attempting to decide if the federal government should spend more on research to find a cure for heart disease.
 He asks you, one of his economic advisors, to prepare a report discussing the relevant factors he should consider.
-Use the concepts of opportunity cost and trade-offs to discuss some of the main issues you would deal with in your report.
+Use the concepts of opportunity cost and tradeoffs to discuss some of the main issues you would deal with in your report.